 Nobody should have to deal with the consequences of someone else’s mistake.
 When you go to a medical professional, you put your full trust in their care and it can be upsetting when you don’t receive the standard of treatment you expected.

-If you’ve been given the wrong type of medication, it can be difficult to know who was at fault – we can help.
-Call us on 0800 234 6438 and we can let you know whether we think you might be able to make a claim.
+If you’ve been given the wrong type of medication, it can be difficult to know who was at fault – but you can ask for help.
+Call a trained legal adviser free on 0800 234 6438 and they can let you know whether they think you might be able to make a claim.

 Illness can often be avoided by not continuing to take the medication once you’ve realised it’s been wrongly prescribed.
 But sometimes, even taking a small amount of incorrect medicines or tablets can cause serious damage to your body.